 2008’s return to the franchise, however — simply titled Rambo — suggested something far more serious.
 Set during the crisis in Burma, the series re-introduced Rambo as a now-visibly aged recluse living in a small village in the jungle where, naturally, he holds down a job as a snake capturer.
 Despite being the closest in tone to First Blood — fleeting first act moments suggest Rambo is still quietly battling with trauma — Rambo’s resurgence, if nothing else, was memorable for its notable shift in its aptitude for violence.
 Perhaps a result of the rapid development in visual effects during the two decades he was away, the gore was suddenly a lot more graphic, a lot more shocking, and altogether more unpleasant.
 In one particularly grizzly sequence, a 62-year old Stallone stands at the trigger of a jeep-mounted machine gun and cuts down an entire army of Burmese mercenaries in a deafening flurry of bullets, bellows, blood and guts.

 In hindsight, it was a sign of things to come.
-With the release of Last Blood last week, John Rambo’s trip across the Mexican border to rescue his teenage niece, despite early attempts to recapture the human soul of the first film, is ultimately marred both by ugly, Trump-era, xenophobic stereotypes and cheap, nasty, insensitive revelling in ultraviolence.
-Given the current socio-political climate, it’s not a look that suits the series’ eponymous hero.
+With the release of Last Blood last week, John Rambo’s trip across the Mexican border to rescue his adolescent niece, despite early its attempts to recapture the human soul of the first film, is ultimately marred both by ugly, Trump-era, xenophobic stereotypes and cheap, nasty, insensitive revelling in ultraviolence.
+Given the current socio-political climate, it’s not a great look for the series’ eponymous hero.

 There’s also an unshakeable ignorance to the violence on show.
-In a similar vein to how the found footage subgenre of horror has come to believe jump scares have the monopoly on terror, or how struggling comedies fall back on toilet humour in a desperate bid to generate laughter — both of which, when used smartly, can be truly effective, of course — Last Blood appears to exclusively equate grittiness with bloodshed.
-It’s a narrow, simplistic outlook to have, particularly when a much more engrossing movie would see Rambo fighting with just one person: himself.
-As it is, the only thing Last Blood seems to equate with bloodshed is boredom.
+In a similar vein to how the found footage horror subgenre has come to believe jump scares have the monopoly on terror, or how struggling comedies fall back on toilet humour in a desperate bid to generate laughter — both of which, when used smartly, can be truly effective, of course — Last Blood appears to exclusively equate grittiness with bloodshed.
+It’s a too narrow, simplistic outlook, particularly when a much more engrossing movie would see Rambo fighting with just one person: himself.
+Ultimately, the only thing Last Blood only seems to equate with bloodshed is boredom.

-But, as its very title indicates, Last Blood carries a feeling of finality.
+But, as its very title indicates, there is a feeling of finality to Last Blood.
 The film’s ending plays out with a slow-motion montage of Rambo’s key moments across five movies, accompanied by Stallone’s gruff vocals giving a reflective monologue about his acceptance of his outcast status — “I tried to come home” he mutters, “but I never really arrived”.

 If, however, Last Blood proves to ignore its own promise and open the door for further franchise instalments, then Rambo could really do with reining it in.
 Ironically, for Rambo to cut deepest, he needs to spend much less time with a knife in his hand.